From the category archives:

 Which got me to thinking…

-In total, there are over 30 people who work for me, some directly, some indirectly via various levels of management, etc… many of whom have probably developed ridiculous and superstitious routines in their efforts to please me.
+In total, there are over a dozen people who work for and/or with me, many of whom have probably developed ridiculous and superstitious routines in their efforts to please me.

 And the truth is, there ARE certain things I’d like to have set up in the bathroom in a very particular way each day for myself, I just never bothered to write out the system and communicate it.